Inner Research – How to deal with problems

 In the office.

-One more example: I am working on a project with my colleague in the office, and we disagree on a detail.
-She accuses me of not understanding.
+Another example: I am working on a project with my colleague at the office, and we disagree about a detail.
+She accuses me of not getting it.
 I tell her that her ideas are outdated.
-We sulk and keep position.
-We stuck.
+We sulk and hold our position.
+We are stuck.

 The real problem

-In dealing with problems, what is the real problem, the one worth considering and solving, the goal on which we should keep our attention?
+When dealing with problems, what is the real issue, the one worth considering and solving, the goal we should be focusing on?

-Is it to get the project done or to go on bickering?
+Is it to get the project done or to keep bickering?

-It is often humbling to step back instead of showing the other person they can’t afford to fight us, and that we are right.
-If we give in to the temptation, our focus shifts and the actual issue remains unresolved.
+It is often humbling to step back rather then show the other person that they can’t afford to fight us, and that we are right.
+If we give in to the temptation, our focus shifts and the real problem remains unresolved.

 The fictitious problem

-When we feel victims, we create fictitious issues.
-We react to alleged offenses — and give vent to some of our emotions; we focus on secondary or supposed issues, to disperse energy in power games, to dramatize.
+When we feel victimized, we create fictitious problems.
+We react to perceived offenses — and give vent to some of our emotions; we focus on secondary or perceived problems, to divert energy in power games, to dramatize.

-All that takes us away from our original goal.
+All of this takes us away from our original goal.

-On the occasion of the most violent labor pains, — when she was about to give birth — Alike reacted to the pain by stretching herself like a rubber band and screaming.
-In this way, though, she stiffened her muscles and contrasted the process of childbirth.
+During the most intense contractions, — when she was about to give birth — Alike reacted to the pain by stretching herself like a rubber band and screaming.
+However, in doing so, she stiffened her muscles and contrasted the process of giving birth.

 The midwife called her back to herself.
 “This is not helping your baby to be born!”

-Alike was trying to escape the pain and that had become the most urgent issue, the only one.
+Alike tried to escape the pain and that had become the most urgent problem, the only one.
 It was a fictitious problem, one that she couldn’t solve until the baby was born.
-The actual concern was to facilitate the delivery of her child, and then the pain would cease.
+The real concern was to facilitate the birth of her child, and then the pain would stop.

-How can one avoid falling into this trap?
+How do you avoid falling into this trap?

-I ask myself, in front of an ambiguous situation, “What is the actual concern, the goal I want to achieve?”
-This let me stay more on point and in touch with reality.
+When faced with an ambiguous situation, I ask myself: “What is the real concern, the goal I want to achieve?”
+This keeps me more focused and in touch with reality.

-Often it’s difficult, and I follow the emotion of the moment, but as soon as I realize it, I can get back into myself.
-I redirect my attention and focus it on the actual concern.
+Often it’s difficult, and I follow the emotion of the moment, but as soon as I realize it, I can come back to myself.
+I redirect my attention and focus it on the real concern.

 Aurora Mazzoldi